Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

-The Gaussian filter is very special in that its Fourier transform[^1] is another Gaussian whose width is inversely proportional to the spatial function’s.
+The Gaussian filter is very special in that its Fourier transform[^1] is another Gaussian whose width is inversely proportional to the spatial function's.
 This can be harnessed to remove and amplify high frequencies in a very controllable way.
 Widening the filter,